Ircama/osm-carto-tutorials/pages/10-kosmtik-ubuntu-setup.md

 ### Alternative installation procedure

-This alternative installation procedure of osm2pgsql is suggested as generates the most updated executable by compiling the sources.
+This alternative installation procedure generates the most updated executable by compiling the sources.

 ```
 # Needed dependencies